mitogen-hq/mitogen/docs/index.rst

 potentially damaged infrastructure, the remote machine need not even have a writeable filesystem.

-It is not intended as a generic RPC framework, the goal is to provide a robust and efficient low-level API on which tools like **Salt** or **Ansible** can be built, and while the API is quite friendly and similar in scope to **Fabric**, ultimately it should not be used directly by consumer software.
+It is not intended as a generic RPC framework; the goal is to provide a robust and efficient low-level API on which tools like **Salt** or **Ansible** can be built, and while the API is quite friendly and similar in scope to **Fabric**, ultimately it should not be used directly by consumer software.